The Path to Proton Structure at One-Percent Accuracy: The NNPDF4.0 parton set

 Datasets are grouped by process type: fixed-target DIS, NC and CC; collider DIS, NC and CC; fixed-target DY; inclusive gauge boson production, separately for the Tevatron and the LHC; LHC gauge boson production with additional jets (including $Z$ $p_T$ and $W$+jets); LHC single-inclusive jet and dijet production (for NNPDF3.1 this also includes Tevatron single-inclusive jet production); LHC top pair production; LHC direct photon production; and LHC single top production.
 The number of data points included in each fit is indicated in parentheses, and $\chi^2$ values are provided only for fitted data.
 A detailed assessment of the compatibility of the NNPDF3.1 PDFs with the full NNPDF4.0 dataset will be presented in Sect.~\ref{sec:futuretest} below.
 A graphical representation of the NLO and NNLO values of Table~\ref{tab:PROCESSTYPE_dataset_chi2} is provided in Fig.~\ref{fig:plot_fits_chi2_spider}.

 First, one can observe how fit quality markedly improves with perturbative order: the $\chi^2$ decreases from 3.35 at LO to 1.24 at NLO and 1.16 at NNLO.
 The significant improvement in fit quality from NLO to NNLO was already reported in NNPDF3.1 (see specifically Sect.~3.2 in~\cite{Ball:2017nwa}) and it is chiefly due to the large number of high-precision LHC data, for which the $\chi^2$ improves most: specifically gauge boson and top pair production.
-Fit quality is generally good, with the largest value ($\chi^2=1.37$) found for LHC inclusive gauge boson production, which has by far the highest precision.
+Fit quality is generally good: specifically, both the value of $\chi^2$ and the value of $n_\sigma$ Eq.~(\ref{eq:nsigma}) corresponding to the global fit are similar to those of other recent global PDF determinations CT18~\cite{Hou:2019efy} and MSHT20~\cite{Bailey:2020ooq}, despite the fact that this PDF determination includes a larger number of datapoints and of different processes.
+Of course, comparison of $\chi^2$ values between different PDF sets should be taken with care, given differences in dataset and theory settings: the recent PDF4LHC study~\cite{Cridge:2021qjj,Ball:2022hsh} has shown that fit quality in NNPDF3.1 is similar to that of CT18 and MSHT20.
+The largest $\chi^2$ value ($\chi^2=1.37$) is found for LHC inclusive gauge boson production, which has by far the highest precision.
 The opposite extreme is single top datasets, which have relatively low precision and a very low $\chi^2$ value.

 The quality of the NNLO NNPDF4.0 fit is comparable to that of its NNPDF3.1 counterpart.
 This is especially remarkable in view of the substantial extension of the dataset from NNPDF3.1 to NNPDF4.0.
 A comparative analysis of the impact of different data and an assessment of the role played by the methodology will be respectively presented in Sect.~\ref{sec:dataset} and Sect.~\ref{sec:tests} below.
+Specifically, we will see that a NNLO fit to the NNPDF3.1-like dataset (see Sect.~\ref{subsubsection:NNPDF31-like_dataset} below) leads to $\chi^2=1.145$ if NNPDF4.0 methodology is used, while the significantly worse value $\chi^2=1.186$ is found using NNPDF3.1 methodology.

 In Tables~\ref{tab:DIS_dataset_chi2}-\ref{tab:OTHERLHCPROCESSES_dataset_chi2} we provide the details of the $\chi^2$ value for each dataset included in each PDF determination.
 We make the following observations.